At Clínica DermAge we can help you correct the dark circles that affect self-esteem.

-Lack of sleep: it is believed that for harming the microcirculation of the eyes region and provoke paleness, lack of sleep may contribute to the severing of the dark circles.
+Lack of sleep: it is believed that for harming the microcirculation of the eye region and provoke paleness, lack of sleep may contribute to the severing of the dark circles.

-Genetics: unfortunately if it is a problem that is part of the family, dark circles may be lessened, but not completely eliminated – this is, if the patient takes all the needed precautions to avoid the factors that stresses it.
-To work the psychologic side to accept oneself better is also important, since, though it may causes discomfort, and there are ways to mitigate, the person will have to live with that facial characteristics.
+Genetics: unfortunately, if it is a family problem, dark circles may be lessened, but not completely eliminated – this is, if the patient takes all the needed precautions to avoid the factors that stresses it.
+To work the psychologic side to accept oneself better is also important, since, though it may causes discomfort, and there are ways to mitigate, the person will have to live with that facial characteristic.

 Dehydration: dryness and skin fragility around the eyes contributes greatly to severing this problem.

-Sun exposure: sun exposure without quality sunglasses and products of protection factor at the eyelids may stress the pigmentation around the eyes.
+Sun exposure: sun exposure without quality sunglasses and products with SPF on eyelids may stress the pigmentation around the eyes.

-Collagen loss (protein that sustains and grants elasticity to the skin): as one ages or there are factors that harm collagen production (bad dieting, tobacco, etc.), its deficiency tends to leave around the eyes a finer and fragile skin, stressing the dark circles.
+Collagen loss (protein that sustains and grants elasticity to the skin): as one ages or there are factors that harm collagen production (poor diet, cigarettes, etc.), its deficiency tends to leave the skin around the eyes thinner are fragile, stressing the dark circles.

-Tobacco and alcohol: for damaging collagen production and circulation, amongst others, alcohol and specially tobacco contributes to it.
+Tobacco and alcohol: damages collagen production and circulation, amongst others.

-Rub or sudden movements around the eyes: for being an extremely thin and sensible area, to make aggressive movements in the region, be it make up removal, applying creams or merely scratching, may break small blood vessels and cause hemoglobin deposits in the region, causing thus dark circles.
+Rubbing or sudden movements around the eyes: Because it is an extremely thin and sensitive area, making aggressive movements in the area, whether by make-up removal, applying creams or merely scratching, may break small blood vessels and cause hemoglobin deposits in the area, causing dark circles.

-Allergies, anemia, breathing problems, vitamins insufficiency: as it harms circulation, it may provoke eyes itching or dilate blood vessels in the area, allergies and breathing problems may contribute to dark circles.
-Amongst others, paleness caused by anemia and vitamin insufficiency (especially vitamin K, vitamin C and those from Complex B) may stress the dark circles.
+Allergies, anemia, respiratory problems, vitamin deficiency: allergies and respiratory problems may contribute to dark circles as it harms circulation, it may provoke eyes itching or dilate blood vessels in the area.
+Amongst others, paleness caused by anemia and vitamin deficiency (especially vitamin K, vitamin C and those from Complex B) may accentuate dark circles.

-PMS, hormonal changes: may unbalance the melanin production, darkening the eye region.
-During PMS, along with it circulation changes, and stress and liquid retention may worsen the problem.
+PMS, hormonal changes: may unbalance the melanin production, darkening the eye region, combined with circulation changes, stress and liquid retention which may worsen the problem.

-Medicaments: amongst other implications medicaments may cause blood vessels dilation making darkening under the eyes.
+Medicaments: amongst other implications, medication that cause blood vessels dilation can cause the area under the eyes to darken.